Labels

 Labels identify known addresses that are associated with a CEX, DEX, NFT project, liquidity pool, or other entity.

+How are labels different from tags?
 Labels are a "source of truth" added by Flipside core contributors across all chains.
+Each known address receives only one label.
+Not every address has a label.

 There are 10 label types within any blockchain.